SebastianHambura/Pocket-Flow-Meter/README.md

 - [ ] Test communication through the USB cable ?
 - [ ] Test communication through WiFi

+See [the technical notes](./docs/technical_notes.md) for more information about this topic.

 ## Doc links
 ### Lilygo microcontroller
 - https://github.com/Xinyuan-LilyGO/T-Display-S3